What is an online tefl course like? Well, it depends on the course as no two online courses are the same.

 Here is a video that describes what the course content is like

-This is a screen recording that describes and shows what the course is like.
-However, keep in mind that the course has since been updated since this was made.
+This is a screen recording from 2015 that describes and shows what the courses were like then.
+However, keep in mind that ESLinsider's best course (currently called TEKA) has been updated a lot since this video was made.

 These screen shots will give you an idea of what is involved in a TEFL course.
 This is similar to the 120 hour course, but minus some content, assignments and quizzes.